eleclinux/eleclinux-linuxgit/README.md

-# linux fefora 35 new
+# linux fedora 35 new